marczaku/102-csharp-basics/README.md

 This course will introduce you to the basics of C# Console Programming.
 We will start with a classic `Hello World`-Application, make our way through concepts like types, operations, code-flow and finish this course with our first game.

 ## Passing Criteria
-- All exercises up to `operators` completed
+- All exercises up to `P09Operators` completed

 ## Excellent Criteria
+- You do not need to complete the previous exercises
-- Solved the `operators` exercise
+- Solved the `P09Operators` exercise

 ## Bonus
 - Implemented the game of Nim